AguaClara/aide/reports/summer_june.md

 Draw: Uses Python to update the Fusion templates created by AIDE template with the appropriate values which were passed in by AIDE Design
 Document: Take in parameters from both the parameterized Fusion model and the Design team's calculation and automatically populate a template document with the correct dimensions and variables

-In this guide, quoted lines describe how the code works in the background.
+In this report, quoted lines give a more detailed description of how the components work in the background.
 > Skip over them if you only want to read a high-level explanation of the modules.

 ## AIDE GUI